-In the absence of specific direction from Magna, Suppliers must complete an annual revalidation and submit the ISIR/PSW to the procuring Magna Division.
+In the absence of specific direction from Magna, suppliers must complete an annual revalidation and submit the ISIR/PSW to the procuring Magna Division.
 Any reduction in validation requirements must support applicable OEM requirements and can only be at the direction of Magna.
+Suppliers cannot charge for annual validations, unless specifically agreed to, in writing, by the Magna Division requesting the validation.